Redbeard93/Riverwm/README.md

      > Everything worked as it should.
      > Tried campaign, single player skirmish with 4 other opponents.
 No slow-downs.
      > https://forums.lutris.net/t/starcaft-2-not-launching/8977
+     >
+          > anyway to play those games without vulkan and butchering the performance ?
+     >
+     > You're aware that Linux Gaming is going strong in Vulkan PRECISELY because it DOES NOT butcher performance as heavily as OpenGL translation
+     > layers, right?
+     >
+     > If you want to play Windows exclusive games with D3D's OpenGL, you can disable the use of DXVK in your Proton config file "user_settings.py" or
+     > directly by setting "PROTON_USE_WINED3D=1" in your game launch options in Steam.
+     >
+     > Or in Lutris, by simply not checking the "DXVK" box.